WuBingzheng/primitive_fixed_point_decimal/README.md

 For example, `StaticPrecFpdec<i64, 4>` means using `i64` as the underlying representation, and `4` is the static precision.

-The "primitive" in the crate name means that we hope our decimal types have straightforward representation, compact memory layout, high performance, and clean APIs, just like Rust's primitive types.
+The "primitive" in the crate name means straightforward representation, compact memory layout, high performance, and clean APIs, just like Rust's primitive types.

 ## Distinctive